slowernews/wisdom-tldr/README.md

 Comfort is the enemy of achievement.
 You need to break rules to achieve anything great.
 Breaking rules [frightens](#on-fear) people.

-> *'If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.
+> *'If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.'*

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*